nik-lmao/nik-lmao/README.md

 <div align="center">
 <h1>👋 Hey there!</h1>

-⚡️ **I am Nik (he/him)** - I'm a 14 years old developer from Germany and I started my coding journey in 2022.
-Back then I started with learning python for developing discord bot applications but soon continued with learning HTML/CSS, Javascript and Lua.
+⚡️ **I am Nik (he/him)** - I'm a 14 years old developer from Germany.
+I actually have no idea when I started coding.
+My first real project was a game on scratch in 2020.
+I was 10 years back then.
+I eventually started learning python for coding discord bots with discord.py and continued with a little bit of Lua (for Roblox development), HTML/CSS and Javascript.

 ### 💻 Skills